 The process passed the House of Representatives but didn’t achieve the two-thirds majority necessary in the Senate.

 Again, the case made it to the Senate and was subjected to a vote.
-It failed to reach the required majority by one vote, allowing Jackson to stay in office.
+It failed to reach the required majority by one vote, allowing Johnson to stay in office.

 Another of the charges related to rude speech that reflected badly on the position of president.
 This is an interesting charge when we consider the language used by modern-day presidents.